vmware/terraform-provider-wavefront/CONTRIBUTING.md

 # Contributing

-We welcome contributors to this Terraform Provider and we'll do our best to review and merge all requests.
-Generally adding missing features (as per the [Wavefront API](https://www.wavefront.com/api/) or bug fixes will be welcomed, functional changes may probably require some discussion first.
+Thanks for stopping by and considering contributing to the Wavefront Terraform Provider!!!
+We do our best to prioritze, review, and merge all requests.
+Generally, adding missing features (as per the [Wavefront API](https://www.wavefront.com/api/) or bug fixes are welcomed.
+However, functional changes may require some discussion first.

 We make use of [go-wavefront-management-api](https://github.com/WavefrontHQ/go-wavefront-management-api) to abstract the API from the provider.
-New features (and possibly bug fixes) will likely require updates to go-wavefront
+New features (and possibly bug fixes) will likely require updates to go-wavefront.

-Steps
+### Steps

-1. Open an Issue - to track the change
+1. Open an Issue - Be descriptive as possible!
-2. Fork the repository
+2. Fork the VMware Terraform Repository
-3. Make your changes
+3. Make your changes to your forked repository
 4. Submit a [Pull Request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)

 ## Resources